 - “Maybe a university researcher could help, but there’s no telling what an Ivory Tower Pinhead is going to spend our money on.
 And, what would we have to show for it?”

 To quote a recent President, “I feel your pain.”
 But not all residents of the Ivory Tower are Pinheads.
-Here are the benefits of funding an APPLIED-SCIENCE-MINDED university professor and his students to address your problem.
+There are many benefits of funding an APPLIED-SCIENCE-MINDED university professor and his students to address your problem.

 - Academic salaries for Ph.D. chemists ($70k, 2012 median) are 65% of that in Industry ($107k, 2012 median) according to the ACS Employment Survey, so renting a brain is potentially cheaper than buying one.
 Often these are 9-month salaries, but this annualizes to $93k, which is $14k less than the industry median 12-month salary.